 - how to check your expectations of your friends

-- how women can be catty and dangerous – and how to rise above it
+- through time women have been taught they are catty and dangerous with each other, Kena talks about how to rise above it

 - trusting your intuition